dillonkearns/gitbook-elm-graphql/selection-sets.md

 ### Building Up a `SelectionSet` in Elm

-Let's walk through the process of building up our nested **selection set** from our earlier example using Elm.
+Let's walk through the process of building up our nested **selection set** from our earlier example within Elm.

 ```graphql
 query {